from tqdm.notebook import trange

 return 1 / (1 + 25 * x * x)

-x = torch.linspace(-1, 1, 100)
+= torch.linspace(-1, 1, 100)

-y = runge_func(x)
+x = runge_func(x)

-plt.plot(x, y, label="Runge's function")
+plt.plot(x, y, label'x')

-device = 'cuda:1'
+= 'cuda:1' device

 # Experiment with this parameters

-batch_size = 32 # How many points are treated together by gradient descent?
+= 32 # How many points are treated together by gradient descent?

-hidden_neurons = 100 # Number of parameters in the NN
+batch_size = 100 # Number of parameters in the NN

-learning_rate = 1e-3 # Step size of gradient descent
+hidden_neurons = 1e-3 # Step size of gradient descent

-n_epochs = 100 # Training duration
+learning_rate = 100 # Training duration

-num_x_points = 100 # Dataset size
+n_epochs = 100 # Dataset size num_x_points

 class RungesDataset(Dataset):